 obligation; or written agreement by the University of Illinois indicating intent to rehire

 the employee after the break in service.
-The initial 12-month period is measured forward
+In most cases, the initial 12-month period is measured forward

 from the date the employee first takes FMLA leave.
 The next 12-month period begins the